Khongchai/modular_customizable_dropdown/readme.md

 <img src="https://raw.githubusercontent.com/Khongchai/modular_customizable_dropdown/main/images/center_left_not_working.png" height=400>
 <img src="https://raw.githubusercontent.com/Khongchai/modular_customizable_dropdown/main/images/center_left_working.png" height=400>

-2. The most visually prominent dropdown features support LinearGradient.

-3. Comes with three factory constructors, with which you will be able to trigger the dropdown when: a tap happens, the target widget is focused, or a callback is called.

-4. The expand animation adjusts automatically to the provided DropdownAlignment.
+3. The expand animation adjusts automatically to the provided DropdownAlignment.
 For example if the target is above the dropdown, the dropdown will expand from top, and vice versa.
 If DropdownAlignment == DropdownAlignment.center, the dropdown will expands in both vertical direction.

 <img src="https://raw.githubusercontent.com/Khongchai/modular_customizable_dropdown/main/images/expand_bottom_slow.gif" height=400>
 <img src="https://raw.githubusercontent.com/Khongchai/modular_customizable_dropdown/main/images/expand_mid_slow.gif" height=400>
 <img src="https://raw.githubusercontent.com/Khongchai/modular_customizable_dropdown/main/images/expand_top_slow.gif" height=400>

+On the y axis value in the DropdownAlignment class affects the origin of the transition.
+You can play around by providing the dropdown values without using const properties like _DropdownValue(-1, 0.7)_.

-5. Max Height can be described using pixels or the number of rows to be visible before scrolling.
+4. Max Height can be described using pixels or the number of rows to be visible before scrolling.

 ## Behaviors